jdavidm/learn-stata/syllabus.md

 A: 90-100, B: 80-89, C: 70-79, D: 60-69, E: 0-59.

 ### Using of Generative AI
-The use of generative AI (ChatGPT, etc.) is allowed for the debugging of code.
+The use of generative AI (ChatGPT, etc.) is allowed for the debugging of code, which we will talk about more when we talk about debugging, but first trying to fix bugs yourself is important to learning.

-### Final Exam Policy
-Policies and scheduling of final exam can be found at [https://registrar.arizona.edu/faculty-staff-resources/room-course-scheduling/schedule-classes/final-exams/final-examination](https://registrar.arizona.edu/faculty-staff-resources/room-course-scheduling/schedule-classes/final-exams/final-examination).

 ### Dispute of Grade Policy:
 Final grade must be disputed within two weeks of receiving the grade.
 In week 7 we will cover how best to use generative AI to debug.
 Students should refrain from using generative AI on assignments until that week.